Zeffuro/fakegaming-bot/ENVIRONMENT.md

 # REDIS_URL=redis://localhost:6379
 ```

+## Jobs backends (optional)

+Background jobs are disabled by default.
+Two backends are available:

+- Memory (local dev/testing; no Postgres required)
+  - Set `JOBS_ENABLED=1` and `JOBS_BACKEND=memory`.
+  - Works with `DATABASE_PROVIDER=sqlite`.
+  - Not durable; single-process only; good for wiring/tests.
+  - Example (Windows cmd):
+    ```cmd
+    set JOBS_ENABLED=1
+    set JOBS_BACKEND=memory
+    set DATABASE_PROVIDER=sqlite
+    pnpm --filter @zeffuro/fakegaming-bot-api run start:dev
+    ```

+- Postgres with pg-boss (production/live or when you have Postgres locally)
+  - Set `JOBS_ENABLED=1` with `DATABASE_PROVIDER=postgres` and a valid `DATABASE_URL`.
+  - Queue is durable and runs in the API process (for now).
+  - Example (Windows cmd):
+    ```cmd
+    set JOBS_ENABLED=1
+    set DATABASE_PROVIDER=postgres
+    set DATABASE_URL=postgres://user:pass@localhost:5432/fakegaming
+    pnpm --filter @zeffuro/fakegaming-bot-api run start:dev
+    ```

+Notes:
+- The initial “heartbeat” job is harmless and only logs a payload once to validate wiring.
+- As pollers (e.g., birthdays/reminders) migrate to jobs, handlers will register under the same flag.
+We can move the worker to the bot or a separate service later without changing callers thanks to the shared `JobQueue` interface.

+---

 ## JWT Environment Variables

 JWT is used for authentication across API and dashboard services.
 The following variables are required: